Alumni Privacy Notice

 Sharing your information

-Some of our suppliers may run their operations outside the European Economic Area (EEA).
-Although they may not be subject to the same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with GDPR and UK law.
-By submitting your personal information to us you agree to this transfer, storing, or processing at a location outside the EEA.
+Some of our suppliers may operate outside the UK or the European Economic Area (EEA), covered under equivalent EU GDPR rules.
+Although they may not be subject to the same data protection laws as companies based in the UK, we will take steps to make sure they provide an adequate level of protection in accordance with UK GDPR and UK law.
+By submitting your personal information to us you agree to this transfer, storing, or processing at a location outside the UK.

 We may need to disclose your details if required to the police, regulatory bodies or legal advisors.
 We will never sell your data and will only ever share your data in other circumstances if we have your explicit and informed consent.